Deemen17/qmk_firmware/keyboards/pheromeow/readme.md

-# pheromeow
+# Pheromeow

 ![pheromeow](imgur.com image replace me!)

 *A short description of the keyboard/project*

 * Keyboard Maintainer: [Aighnosuv](https://github.com/yourusername)
-* Hardware Supported: *The PCBs, controllers supported*
+* Hardware Supported: atmega32u4
 * Hardware Availability: *Links to where you can find this hardware*

 Make example for this keyboard (after setting up your build environment):